supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

       cd "<path>"
      ```

-     >**Note**: Navigate to file explorer and copy the path and replace the "<path"> with path which you copied from file explorer.
+     >**Note**: Navigate to file explorer and copy the path and replace the "<path>" with path which you copied from file explorer.

       ![](images/file(1).png)